Victoria’s Secret Angel Elsa Hosk Stuns In A Blue Bikini On Instagram

-Swedish model Elsa Hosk exactly knows how to stun her fans with her skin-baring photos.
+Swedish model Elsa Hosk knows exactly how to stun her fans with her skin-baring photos.
 The model recently took to her Instagram page and treated her 5.3 million followers to a new bikini picture which left her fans totally mesmerized with her beauty and sexiness.

 Wearing a light blue bikini which she paired with stunning matching high-heeled sandals, the model could be seen striking several seductive poses which allowed her to put her enviably-long legs and abs on full display.
 Elsa tied her hair into a sleek bun and wore minimal makeup to pull off a very sexy look.

 She posed while standing next to a swimming pool and wrote in the caption that she is enjoying her French morning.
-Those who don’t know, Elsa, along with several other models, actresses and other celebrities, is currently in Cannes, France, to attend the famous Cannes Film Festival 2019.
+For those who don’t know, Elsa, and several other models, actresses, and celebrities, is currently in Cannes, France, to attend the famous Cannes Film Festival 2019.
 A look at her Instagram page shows her donning some stunning outfits that turned hundreds of heads on the red carpet.

 As of the writing of this piece, and within two hours of having been posted, the picture racked up 113,641 likes and 420 comments wherein fans and followers showered the 30-year-old model with various compliments, calling her “true goddess,” “extremely beautiful,” “sexiest woman alive,” and “epitome of hotness.”